Pseudo-Simulation for Autonomous Driving: Results

 \boldparagraph{Results} Table~\ref{tab:sota_transposed} presents the detailed subscores for each planner, broken down by Stage 1 (original observations) and Stage 2 (synthetic observations).
-In terms of overall performance, PDM-Closed achieves the highest combined EPDMS of 51.3, followed by LTF (23.1), MLP (12.7), and CV (10.9).
-Comparing performance across stages, we observe a general drop in subscores from Stage 1 to Stage 2 for all methods (particularly for LTF), suggesting their sensitivity to the distribution shifts introduced in Stage 2.
+In terms of overall performance, PDM-Closed achieves the highest EPDMS of 56.6, closely followed by recent scalable architectures like DrivoR~\cite{Kirby2026CVPR}.
+Comparing performance across stages, we observe a general drop in subscores from Stage 1 to Stage 2 for all methods, suggesting their sensitivity to the distribution shifts introduced in Stage 2.
 Notably, while PDM-Closed excels in most metrics, it exhibits lower performance in comfort metrics such as HC and EC.
 Our evaluation on \texttt{navhard} reveals this specific failure mode of PDM-Closed, highlighting a trade-off that was overlooked in prior benchmarks.
-We will host \texttt{navhard} as a public leaderboard for the community.